ktd2054/IT_Journal/Day-03.md

 - Created a folder SharedTest and shared it with “Everyone,” mapped it as drive Z:, then deleted the mapping.
 Click Here ! ... ![images](images/day3/img2.md)
 - Checked for Windows updates and installed any pending patches.

+### What I learned?
+- Local profiles live in C:\Users\; adding/removing users is quick via Settings.
+- Sharing a folder requires both NTFS and share permissions; mapping a share verifies access.